Learning difficulties among students when applying Amp\`ere-Maxwell's law and its implications for teaching: Discussion of results

-Regarding LO5, in question 4, we find that around one third of the students understand the meaning of the concepts of magnetic field circulation and variation of the electric flow, and the relationship between the two in Ampère-Maxwell’s law.
+Regarding LO5, in question 4, we find that around one third of the students understand the meaning of the concepts of magnetic field circulation and variation of the electric flux, and the relationship between the two in Ampère-Maxwell’s law.
 However, we note that almost one third of the students (category B) argue that the electric and magnetic fields are directly proportional.
 One possible explanation of this type of reasoning could be attributed to the confusion between the electric field and its time derivative.
 The confusion between a magnitude and its derivative is a widely-documented topic in the literature, due to the inherent complexity of derivatives \cite{Trowbridge1980,Trowbridge1981,allen2001investigation}.
 The literature also provides research on students’ ideas that the emf is directly proportional to the magnetic field within the framework of Faraday’s law \cite{guisasola2013university}, although we have not found other studies suggesting that the students consider electric and magnetic fields are proportional to each other.
 In the same question, around 10\% of students (category B2) present arguments which incorrectly apply an ‘ad-hoc’ version of Lenz’s rule.
 These answers reveal incomplete understanding on how magnetic field circulation is related to temporary variation of the electric field.
 The literature explains that this reasoning might be because, when two topics are perceived as similar, the learning from one might interfere with the other \cite{Heckler2010}.
+Finally, we note that both in this question and in question 2 more than 25\% of the students fail to provide an answer.
+These results are significantly higher than the percentage of students failing to answer questions 1 and 3, suggesting a lack of knowledge about the relationship between the time-varying electric field and magnetic field circulation.
+This could be originated in the lack of attention and practice in the application of the Ampère-Maxwell law, an aspect reflected in the concise treatment of this law in textbooks and the small number of proposed problems compared to other fundamental laws \cite{Bagno1997,Kesonen_2011}.